Hoyasumii/bee-movie/README.md

 please welcome Dean Buzzwell.
 Welcome, New Hive City graduating class of 9:15.
 That concludes our ceremonies And begins your career at Honex Industries!
-Will we pick our job today
+Will we pick our job today?